 PDF is just a file.
 Many people are using it to share content.
 It can be a whitepaper, invoice, user manual, marketing material, ebook or a sophisticated analysis about some complicated subject.
-Often such materials are not aimed for public view and should be shared privately and protected from copying (or at least it should not be as easy as just copying a file).
-But how to protect such content from copying given that PDF is just a file and once you sent it you can’t be sure that people won’t forward it to other people.
-However, there is a solution: you can use web links to share your PDFs and let people view them inside special browser viewer, where you can control access to it.
-HelpRange provides such solution.
+Often such materials are not aimed for public view and should be shared privately and protected from copying (or at least it should not be as easy as just copying a file) – this is called PDF Digital Rights Management or DRM.
+But how to protect such content from copying given that PDF is just a file and once you send it you can’t be sure that people won’t forward it to other people.
+However, there is a solution: you can use web links to share your PDFs and let people view them inside a special browser viewer, where you can control access to it.
+HelpRange provides such a solution.

 So how does it work?

 It works like this: you upload your PDF in HelpRange and we give you a link to your PDF.
 You can share this link.
 Users can view your PDF using this link in their web browsers.
 So once you have this link, you can: